commonsharp/SurvivalProject-Server/README.md

 * User mini shop: you can remove cards from the user mini shop.
 * User mini shop: you can add new cards to the user mini shop.
 * Fixed a bug where UDP packets were not always sent.
+* Finally got a list of all the messages in the game.
+There's a long way to go :O

 # 17/04/2017
 * Found a few new packets related to events, which will not be implemented in the near future.